max-lt/pears-cdn/README.md

-# Using pears tools to serve static files
+# Using pears tools to serve static files over http

 ### Configuration

-#### Environment variables
+#### Environment variables / Command line arguments

-- `PORT` - The port to listen on.
+- `PORT` / `--port` - The port to listen on.
 Default is 8080.
+- `SEED` / `--seed` - The path to the seed directory.
+Required if `join` is not set.
+- `JOIN` / `--join` - The drive key to join.
+Required if `seed` is not set.

+> Note: Command line arguments take precedence over environment variables.

 ### Usage